 The trial will end when the last patient enrolled has completed 180-day follow up (last-patient last-visit).
-We will report the end-of-trial no later than 90 days after the last-patient last-visit to Ethics Committee and other regulatory authorities in the participating countries.
+We will report the end-of-trial no later than 90 days after the last-patient last-visit to the Danish Medicines Agency and Ethics Committee.